By Alter Kacyzne

 When I break out laughing—I continue to laugh.

-Great big letters stretched out like an exalted personage’s fleas, danced around the sheet of an outspread American newspaper, and, before my eyes, wrapped around the above-cited words.
-I had to believe—a question for Columbus—that Jacob Dinezon in his old age became a political card-carrier.
+The great big letters stretched out like an exalted person’s fleas dancing around the sheet of a spread-out Yiddish American newspaper and, before my eyes, wrapped themselves around the above-referenced words.
+I had to believe—a question for Columbus—that Jacob Dinezon, in his old age, became a political card-carrier.

 When did that happen?